Schockwav3/SMILESGeneratorPredictor/README.md

 - The LSTM base model is designed to handle the generation and manipulation of SMILES representations using an RNN (Recurrent Neural Network) architecture with LSTM (Long Short-Term Memory) cells.

-- The architecture of the LSTM includes an `**embedding layer** which converts the input sequences into dense vectors, **LSTM layers** which processes these vectors sequentially and returns a sequence of outputs and a final **linear layer** at the end transforms the LSTM outputs back to the size of the vocabulary so that the probabilities for the next token can be calculated.
+- The architecture of the LSTM includes:
+    - **embedding layer** which converts the input sequences into dense vectors.
+    - **LSTM layers** which processes these vectors sequentially and returns a sequence of outputs.
+    - **linear layer** at the end transforms the LSTM outputs back to the size of the vocabulary so that the probabilities for the next token can be calculated.

 - Training process:
     - During training, the model receives a SMILES sequence and learns to predict the next token in the sequence.
 The training loss is calculated by measuring the difference between the predicted and actual tokens.